 Depends on the material and symbolic force of groups and classes the claimants can mobilize by offering them goods and services that satisfy their religious interests (Bourdieu, 1991: 22)

 Bourdieu evaluates three major theories of religion which is premised by Durkheim, Weber and Marx.
 Based on the Durkheim’s Elementary Forms of The Religious Life, Bourdieu mentions sociology of religion must be taken into consideration as a dimension of sociological knowledge.
 As such, religion can be understood as an instrument which provides communication and knowledge (Dianteill, 2003).
 According to Bourdieu (1990-stanford), Weber introduces political economics of religion, so this brings opportunity for Bourdieu to create the concepts of religious and cultural capital.
 Lastly, Bourdieu considers Marx’s notion of ideology.
 This ideology includes following: “religion assumes a political function of conserving social order” (Dianteill, 2003: 532).
 Based on the Rey (2007) interpretation, for Bourdieu, God is socially constructed illusion, and religion creates an understanding which considers individuals as sanctified humans in order to provide social domination in terms of intervening life order (Gozaydin, 2014).
 To summarise, Bourdieu uses religion as a metaphor when he creates his studies.
 Consideration of field, habitus and capital with this metaphor provides a different aspect for religious minorities.
 Within the Bourdieuan Perspective, in order to have a broad discussion and explore more detailed knowledge on agency of religious minorities, in the next section, before presenting our empirical evidence, we briefly introduce the Turkish context regarding religion with using an historical perspective.

+Conceptualising Workplace Discrimination and Religion